diana-deliu/MaxProductDivisibleByThree/README.md

 # MaxProductDivisibleByThree

 Computes the maximum product which is divisible by three given an array of different, positive integers.
-Implemented in Java and uses a single iteration through the array.
+Uses a single iteration through the array to find the number.